alpaka-group/llama/docs/pages/dimensions.rst

 ==========

 As mentioned in the section before, LLAMA distinguishes between the array and the record dimensions.
-The most important difference is that the array dimensions are defined at *run time* whereas the record dimension is defined at *compile time*.
+The most important difference is that the array dimensions are defined at compile or *run time* whereas the record dimension is defined fully at *compile time*.
 This allows to make the problem size itself a run time value but leaves the compiler room to optimize the data access.

 .. _label-ad: